Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 Preventing visible mold growth from the use of a humidifier requires observing its operation and making adjustments when needed.
 Too much moisture could lead to wet surfaces around the machine, which is never good.

-Ensure proper humidifier placement to minimize the possibility of wet furniture or carpet in a bedroom.
+Ensure proper humidifier placement to minimize the possibility of wet furniture or carpets in a bedroom.
 Most importantly, position a humidifier at least three feet from the bed and two feet off the floor on a desktop, bench, or nightstand with a water-resistant tray underneath.

 4. Use Distilled Water in the Humidifier